firebase/genkit/docs/rag.md

 ### Embedders

-An embedder is a function that takes a collection of content and creates a numeric vector that is representative of the semantic meaning of the original text.
-As mentioned above, embedders are leveraged as part of the process of indexing, however, they can also be used independently to create embeddings independent of an index.
+An embedder is a function that takes content (text, images, audio, etc.) and creates a numeric vector that encodes the semantic meaning of the original content.
+As mentioned above, embedders are leveraged as part of the process of indexing, however, they can also be used independently to create embeddings without an index.

 ### Retrievers

 A retriever is a concept that encapsulates logic related to any kind of document retrieval.
-The most popular retrieval cases typically include retrieval from vector stores.
-While retrievers are typically used to to fetch data from vector stores, in Genkit a retriever can be any function that returns data.
+The most popular retrieval cases typically include retrieval from vector stores, however, in Genkit a retriever can be any function that returns data.

 To create a retriever, you can use one of the provided implementations or create your own.